angular/angular-ja/aio-ja/content/tutorial/first-app/first-app-lesson-01.en.md

 ## Lesson steps

-Perform these steps on the app code in your chosen IDE (locallly or using the StackBlitz).
+Perform these steps on the app code in your chosen IDE (locally or using the StackBlitz).

 ### Step 1 - Test the default app